Tony Gaudio: Personal life

 In 1939, Gaudio was nominated by King Victor Emmanuel III of Italy as a Knight of the Crown for his contributions to the art of motion picture photography.
 Gaudio declined to accept the honor and recognition for his work because it came from a foreign country, despite that country once being his homeland.
 In an interview with The American Cinematographer in their April, 1939 Issue, Gaudio explained:"It has nothing to with the present form of government in Italy.
 Nevertheless, I do not feel that it is right for me, now an American, to accept a foreign order."After the divorce from his first wife, Rosina Gaudio, which caused a scandal at the time, there was an estrangement with his children.
 After retiring from work in 1949, Gaudio moved to San Francisco with his second wife, Marie Gaudio.

+Death

-He died at his home on August 10, 1951 in Burlingame, California at the age of 66 of a heart attack. and is interred in the Hollywood Forever Cemetery in Hollywood, California.
+Gaudio died at his home on August 10, 1951 in Burlingame, California at the age of 66 of a heart attack. and is interred in the Hollywood Forever Cemetery in Hollywood, California.
 His brother Eugene Gaudio, also a cinematographer, died in 1920 at the age of 34.
 Gaudio is survived by his wife, Marie, and two sons- Frank, also a cameraman, and Antonio, a San Francisco Lawyer.